 Jo is a very prominent first name for women (#250 out of 4276, Top 6%) and also a very prominent last name for both adults and children (#11476 out of 150436, Top 8%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Jo for girls.
 Jo reached its peak rank of #62 in the U.S. during the years 1940-1949, but is not listed currently.
 (Top 1000 Birth Names Statistics, 2014)

 Below is a charted comparison of the usage of the girl name Jo and associated names.
-Popular varying forms of Jo are Josephine (#147 last year), Josie (#254), Joanna (#327), Jolene (#720), Joetta, Joey, Joline, Josefa, Joelle, Jodie, Joanie, Joana, Joann, Joanne, Jalyn, Jodi and Jody.
-Variants like Jodee are seldom used.
-Adoption of these girl names was at its apex during 1960-1969 (usage of 0.4031%) and is now much less (usage 0.1418%, ▼64.8%), with versions such as Joanne, Jalyn, Jodi, Jody and Joann becoming somewhat dated.
-Josie (#254), Josephine (#147) and Joanna (#327) are three of the more fashionable names for newborns here, and there is a rekindling in birth name popularity for Joanna, Josephine and Josie.
+Popular varying forms of Jo are Josephine (#147 2 years ago), Josie (#254), Joanna (#327), Jolene (#720), Joetta, Joey, Joline, Josefa, Joelle, Jodie, Joanie, Joana, Joann, Joanne, Jalyn, Jodi and Jody.
+Other variants, like Jodee, are seldom used.
+Adoption of these forms of Jo was at its apex during 1960-1969 (average #596) and is somewhat less today (#858, ▼64.8%), with versions such as Joanne, Jalyn, Jodi, Jody and Joann becoming somewhat dated.
+Josephine is more ubiquitous than the rest, although Josie appears to be getting popular too.
 (Top 1000 Birth Names Statistics, 2014)